 Size of the CPRD and length of follow-up: Having reviewed the other studies identified by the systematic review in Chapter ??, this analysis of 1,684,564 participants is one of the largest studies of this research question.

-Addressing the limitations of other observational analyses: Analyzing this data has provided the opportunity to use a separate analytical technique to many of the studies identified in the systematic review, As an example, the Hippsley-Cox BMJ paper examining the effect of statins, which makes use of the THIN EHR database, likely suffers from immortal time bias as exposed and unexposed participants are not followed up from a common time point.31 As touched on in the section above, this provides an additional evidence point with a different source and direction of bias, which is useful for the triangulation aspect of the thesis.
+Addressing the limitations of other observational analyses: Analyzing this data has provided the opportunity to use a separate analytical technique to many of the studies identified in the systematic review.
+For example, the Hippsley-Cox BMJ paper examining the effect of statins, which makes use of the THIN EHR database, likely suffers from immortal time bias as exposed and unexposed participants are not followed up from a common time point.31 As touched on in the section above, this provides an additional evidence point with a different source and direction of bias, which is useful for the triangulation aspect of the thesis.

 However, the findings of this analysis are subject to several limitations.
-There is a strong possibility of differential misclassification of dementia-related condition based on the exposure, as those with memory complaints are more likely to be classified as vascular dementia than Alzheimer’s disease if their medical records contains prescriptions for lipid-regulating agents.
-Further, there is a potential for non-differential misclassification of the outcome based on the use of electronic health records to identify dementia cases.32,33
+There is a strong possibility of differential misclassification of dementia-related condition based on the exposure, as those with memory complaints are more likely to be classified as vascular dementia than Alzheimer’s disease if their medical records contain prescriptions for lipid-regulating agents.
+Further, there is a potential for non-differential misclassification of the outcome based on the use of electronic health records to identify dementia caseswhy?.32,33

 This analysis may be subject to confounding by indication, which occurs when factors that affect whether a participant is exposed also affect their outcome.
-We attempted to address this by limiting inclusion to those either prescribed or “at risk” of being prescribed, which was determined using an elevated test result.
-We also adjusted for several additional potential confounding variables.
-However, the negative control analysis of back pain demonstrated a harmful association with lipid-regulating agent use, indicting that this findings may be biased by residual confounding.
-Important confounding variables for which I have not adjusted could include genetic factors.
-A recent preprint of a study in the UK Biobank demonstrated that an Alzheimer’s disease polygenic risk score was associated with an increased risk of unspecified Alzheimer’s and vascular dementia, and also with an increased frequency of self-reported raised cholesterol levels, a diagnosis of hypercholesterolaemia, and a history of taking lipid-regulating agents such as statins or ezetimibe.34 This finding, combined with the potential for differential misclassification between Alzheimer’s disease and vascular dementia, could explain part of the observed association between lipid-regulating agents and vascular dementia.
+I attempted to address this by limiting inclusion to those either prescribed or “at risk” of being prescribed, which was determined using an elevated test result.
+I also adjusted for several additional potential confounding variables.
+However, the negative control analysis of back pain demonstrated a harmful association with lipid-regulating agent use, indicating that these findings may be biased by residual confounding.
+Important confounding variables for which I have not adjusted could include genetic factors maybe a second example?.
+A recent preprint of a study in the UK Biobank demonstrated that an Alzheimer’s disease polygenic risk score was associated with an increased risk of unspecified Alzheimer’s and vascular dementia.
+It was also found to be associated with an increased frequency of self-reported raised cholesterol levels, a diagnosis of hypercholesterolaemia, and a history of taking lipid-regulating agents such as statins or ezetimibe.34 This finding, combined with the potential for differential misclassification between Alzheimer’s disease and vascular dementia, could explain part of the observed association between lipid-regulating agents and vascular dementia.

 Finally, there is also the potential for reverse causation in this analysis.
 Dementia and associated conditions have a long prodromal period, during which preclinial disease could cause indications for the prescription of a lipid-regulating agent.
+What have you done to counteract this or is the risk so small or unavoidableit wasn’t worth doing anything?

 Use of alternative code lists